 The Department plans to issue a Request for Proposals (RFP) in late 2018 to reprocure the NEMT Broker contract.
 The contract will be effective July 1, 2019.

 RFP feedback has been obtained through the Transportation Benefits Collaborative process.
 The Benefits Collaborative process indicated a need for a Request for Information (RFI) which was released on July 2, 2018.
 The RFI is available on the Colorado Vendor Self Service (VSS) website: www.colorado.gov/vss.

 Information will be posted here as it becomes available.
 You can send an email with questions to HCPF_NEMT_RFP@hcpf.co.gov.

 Note: Child Health Plan Plus (CHP+) is not a Health First Colorado program and, therefore, is not eligibility for NEMT services.

 Transportation to and from Health First Colorado covered non-emergency medical appointments or services when a member has no other means of transportation.
 Types of transportation available vary by location and may include:

 The transportation mode authorized will be the least costly available based on your condition.

 Meals and lodging may be covered under NEMT.
 Transportation, meals and lodging for an escort to accompany an at-risk adult or child may also be covered.

-Transportation anywhere other than a covered Health First Colorado medical appointment or service with an authorized Health First Colorado provider.
+Transportation anywhere other than a covered Health First Colorado medical appointment or service at an authorized Health First Colorado provider service location.